Romanian Rugelach(Cornulete cu gem)- is an old Romanian recipe for crescent cookies filled with jam, walnuts, or Turkish delight.

 - Bake them for 10-12 minutes or until they are golden light on top.

-- When done, leave the cookies to cool down for 5-10 minutes, then roll them in the powdered sugar.
+- When done, leave the cookies to cool down for 5-10 minutes, then roll them in powdered sugar.

 - Note: The cookies must be a little bit warm so that the sugar will stick.